-The business statistics provide detailed information on the activity in the Norwegian business sector.
+The business statistics provide information on the activity in the Norwegian business sector.
 The statistics are based on register data from income statements and ‘a-ordningen’, which is a coordinated service used by employers to report information about income and employees, as well as surveys and other sources such as annual accounts.
-The statistics are published at enterprise and establishment level for the main industry classifications B-J, L-N and S. The figures are forwarded to Eurostat and are also used as a basis for input in the national accounts.
+The statistics are published at enterprise and establishment level for the main industry classifications B-J, L-N and S.

 In the statistics, the enterprise is the legal entity.

 Defined as a locally delimited functional unit that mainly performs activities within a specific industry group.

 The location is in accordance with the municipal divisions as of 1 January in the reference year.
 In some industries, an enterprise can operate in several municipalities or counties without being divided into several KAUs.
 In such cases, the enterprise’s collective activity is registered under the enterprise’s business address.

 Owners without fixed salary who work in the enterprise daily

 Owners include owners of sole proprietorships, general partnerships and shared liability companies, as well as family members without a fixed salary who work in the enterprise on a daily basis and such like.
 Co-owners in shareholder groups and cooperatives who are paid to work in the enterprise are not included.
 Neither are family members of owners of sole proprietorships, general partnerships or shared liability companies if they have a fixed salary.